luckymrwang/dynamo/docs/guides/models/deepseek_r1.md

 ### Performance Tuning

-1. Ratio of P/D instances:
+1. Expriment with Ratio of # Prefill/Decode instances:

-    - experiment with different ratios of P and D instances for disaggregated serving.
-This is crucial to overall performance/efficiency, and is sensitive to the input/output sequence lengths received by the server.
+    This is crucial to overall performance/efficiency of disaggregated serving, and is sensitive to the input/output sequence lengths received by the server.

+    For example, for very long inputs and very short outputs, it may require multiple prefill instances to generate enough load for a single decode instance to be fully saturated, and vice versa.

 2. DP Attention (enable for max throughput, disable for min latency):

     ```yaml
     # configs/deepseek/*_llm_api_config.yaml
     enable_attention_dp: true